 Like Donna, I use mine on my neck and lower back as well.
 I also treat my knees and ankles.
 Oska Pulse increases blood flow and has prevented my legs and ankles from swelling while sitting in the car.

 Click here to see how PEMF therapy with Oska Pulse has helped me since I began using it daily a year ago.
-Visit my friends at Oska Wellness to learn more about this amazing device and when you are ready to order, don’t forget that promo code DIVA will save you $55.
+Visit my friends at Oska Wellness to learn more about this amazing device and when you are ready to order, don’t forget that promo code CYNTHIA55 will save you $55.

 Planning a road trip to Disneyland?
 Click here to download my FREE accessibility guide and be sure to join Disneyability on Facebook for more tips to make your trip a magical one.